PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 ### Galois / Finite Field
 In simple terms, a Finite Field is a matrix that has a maximum limit before values wrap around.
 Finite fields are defined by the equation p^k, where p is a prime and k is a positive integer. p is the characteristic of the finite field, because adding p copies of any number is equal to 0.

 A Galois Field is a finite field with characteristic 2.
-Galois Fields can be identified in the notation GF(x), where x is equal to 2^k.
+Galois Fields can be identified with the notation GF(x), where x is equal to 2^k.

 There are only two operations in a finite field: addition and multiplication.